rp-pedraza/feathers-chat-mod/README.md

 ## Changes

 - Simplified to two parts: the frontend and the backend
-- The frontent was based on the static files stored on the public directory, fully converted to a new [Vue 3](https://vuejs.org/) app that was initialized from scratch.
+- The frontent was based on the static files stored in the public directory, fully converted to a new [Vue 3](https://vuejs.org/) app that was initialized from scratch.
 - The backend was the feathers-chat-ts folder renamed to `backend`.
 - Both frontend and backend can be run in production or development mode